 As the leader of a team or organization, your standard is the foundation for how the others will measure themselves and others.
 As you deploy your standards, the rest of the team will average around those standards.
 The leader needs to consistently evaluate themselves and ensure they never lower their standards just to make sure people can easily achieve them.
 But you must also be humble enough that you can admit it if your standards are too high.
 As I’ve written about previously, Perfection is dumb, and not a sustainable standard to expect.
 If you expect perfection, you can almost guarantee you need to adjust it.
 And it needs to be corrected quickly because the longer this expectation is allowed, the more demoralizing it becomes.

-You will know if your standards are right when you have a few people not quite meeting them all the time, the majority meeting them consistently and a few others exceeding them regularly.
+You will know if your standards are right when you have a few people that are not quite meeting them all the time, the majority meeting them consistently and a few others exceeding them regularly.
 As you get to this stage, you can increase the standards to move the team to a higher average.
+You will also want to decide if those not meeting the standard consistently are worth keeping around.

 Once the leader has established robust standards, he or she needs to evaluate the rest of the team.
 The leader needs to inspire the supervisors to hold high standards.
 The supervisors are the most important piece to this puzzle.
 They will be expected to take the leader’s standards and hold that line with the rest of the employees.
 When the supervisors are empowered and taken care of, they will perform to the leader’s expectations.
 Micromanaging them will only get them to do enough to not be fired.